- Quick Questions, Quick Answers

 This is how credit cards now work in YNAB.
 In YNAB 4, you pretended that the $30 was gone already.
 But it wasn’t.
 It was all good-intentioned, sure.
 Thinking of the money as gone from your budget was the right idea.
 Except it’s gone from your category, not your budget.
 Now it’s got a new job, to pay off the $30 in debt you have.

 Credit is a fancy word for debt.
 (That’s big idea #1.)

 It’s such a fancy word, in fact, you may forget that you’re carrying debt from the moment you make a purchase with a credit card.
 Maybe it’s purposeful.
 After all, would you use a credit card as freely if it were called a “Walk-around-racking-up-debt-card”?

 Even if you pay your card in full and have cash on hand to back up your credit purchase, though, you have incurred debt.
 Immediately.
 You borrowed money.
 So how does a budget help you?
-If you’ve budgeted for that purchase, you already have a plan to pay it off.
+If you’ve assigned dollars for that purchase, you already have a plan to pay it off.